The 20 Best Preaxial Polydactyly Type 1 Doctors Near Me in Ohio, US

 English

-Kevin Little is a Hand Surgeon in Cincinnati, Ohio.
+Kevin Little is a Hand Surgeon practicing medicine in Cincinnati, Ohio.
 Dr. Little is rated as an Advanced provider by MediFind in the treatment of Preaxial Polydactyly Type 1.
-His top areas of expertise are Syndactyly, Brachial Plexopathy, Polydactyly, Thoracic Outlet Syndrome, and Osteotomy.
+He is also highly rated in 27 other conditions, according to our data.
+His clinical expertise encompasses Syndactyly, Brachial Plexopathy, Thoracic Outlet Syndrome, Polydactyly, and Osteotomy.

 Learn about our expert tiers